lTheon/iTheon-Auto-Looter/README.md

 Cool image you can see above and the MCM banner: Blackgrowl

 Changelog:

+v0.1.9a
+- Bring back no disassembly tool message configuration (lost during reverting some stuff)

 v0.1.9
 - Fix looter stutters/infinite loop on empty dead bodies